Margarine: Legal issues

-Since margarine intrinsically appears white or almost white, by preventing the addition of artificial coloring agents, legislators found they could protect the dairy industries by discouraging the consumption of margarine based on visual appeal.
-If margarine were colored the same as butter, consumers would see it as being virtually the same thing as butter, and as a natural product.
+Since margarine intrinsically appears white or almost white, by preventing the addition of artificial coloring agents, legislators found they could limit competition against the dairy industries by discouraging the consumption of margarine based on visual appeal.
+If margarine were colored the same as butter, consumers would see it as being virtually the same thing as butter, and as a quasi-natural product.
 Bans on adding color became commonplace in the United States, Canada, and Denmark and, in some cases, those bans endured for almost 100 years.
 The rivalry between the dairy industry and the oleomargarine industry persists even today.

 Canada

 In Canada, margarine was prohibited from 1886 to 1948, though this ban was temporarily lifted from 1917 until 1923 due to dairy shortages.
 Nevertheless, bootleg margarine was produced in the neighboring Dominion of Newfoundland from whale, seal, and fish oil by the Newfoundland Butter Company and was smuggled to Canada where it was widely sold for half the price of butter.
 The Supreme Court of Canada lifted the margarine ban in 1948 in the Margarine Reference.
-That year, Newfoundland negotiated its entry into the Canadian Confederation, and one of its three non-negotiable conditions for union with Canada was a constitutional protection for the new province's right to manufacture margarine.
+That year, Newfoundland negotiated its entry into the Canadian Confederation, and one of its three non-negotiable conditions for union with Canada was "an assurance that Newfoundland would be able to continue to manufacture and sell margarine".

 In 1950, as a result of a court ruling giving provinces the right to regulate the product, rules were implemented in much of Canada regarding margarine's color, requiring that it be bright yellow or orange in some provinces or colorless in others.
 By the 1980s, most provinces had lifted the restriction.
 However, in Ontario it was not legal to sell butter-colored margarine until 1995.
 Quebec, the last Canadian province to regulate margarine coloring, repealed its law requiring margarine to be colorless in July 2008.